 When a motor vehicle collision occurs, it is imperative to determine who is to blame.
 Those responsible can be sued and required to compensate crash victims or surviving family members.
-The Fitchburg car accident lawyers at the Law Offices of Jeffrey S. Glassman can evaluate your case, help you to determine who to take action against, and pursue compensation through a lawsuit or settlement.
+The Fitchburg car accident lawyers at the Jeffrey Glassman Injury Lawyers can evaluate your case, help you to determine who to take action against, and pursue compensation through a lawsuit or settlement.
 Call today to schedule a consultation and learn more.Fitchburg Residents Face Motor Vehicle Accident Risks

 The fourth leading cause of deaths from unintentional injuries in Massachusetts in 2009 was motor vehicle collisions.
 According to Mass.gov, 66 percent of the premature deaths in car accidents resulted in the loss of the driver or vehicle passengers.
 A total of 15 percent of the unintentional deaths in collisions were motorcycle riders and 18 percent were pedestrians.

 Fitchburg is the third largest city in Worcester County.
 It is the home of Fitchburg State University and is bordered by Lunenburg, Ashby, Westminster, and Leominster.
 The city’s size means heavy traffic is common, and the high number of college students means that there are inexperienced drivers on the road who may cause collisions.

 Drunk driving is also a serious concern in Fitchburg, where the Joint Coalition on Health report indicates that as many as 17.1 percent of adults in the city over age 18 had engaged in binge drinking over the prior 30 days.